lardbit/nefarious/README.md

 The Download Subdirectories can also be configured here as well.
 Bear in mind these are subdirectories, and that we will be configuring the parent download directory shortly.
 Leaving these as they are will be perfectly fine.

-Global Language, Keyword Exclusions, Subtitles, and Picture Quality can also be configured here.
+*Global Language*, *Keyword Exclusions*, *Subtitles*, and *Quality Profiles* can also be configured here.
 TV and Movie quality profiles can be changed independently of each other if you wish to have differing profiles.
-Finally, user accounts and passwords can be added or modified as well.
-Feel free to change the defaults now if you so desire, or add additional users on your PC/system.
+User accounts and passwords can be added or modified as well.
-Once all of your Settings are to your preference, first click `Save` then be sure to `Verify Settings`.
+Once all of your settings are updated, click `Save` then be sure to `Verify Settings` to make sure they're valid.

 ##### Transmission Configuration